jen20/jen20.github.io/_posts/2015-09-07-using-hcl-part-1.markdown

 ## Getting values out of the parse tree

-Looking at this we can clearly see the structure emerging.
-First let's look at matching the simple variables at the top of our config.
+Looking at this we can clearly see the structure of our configuration.
+First let's look at matching the simple string variables at the top of our config:

 ```go
 func ParseConfig(hclText string) (*Config, error) {